Fish and chips: History

-The modern fish-and-chip shop ("chippy" in modern British slang) originated in the United Kingdom, although outlets selling fried food occurred commonly throughout Europe.
+The modern fish-and-chip shop ("chippy" in modern British slang) originated in the UK, although outlets selling fried food occurred commonly throughout Europe.
 Early fish-and-chip shops had only very basic facilities.
 Usually these consisted principally of a large cauldron of cooking fat, heated by a coal fire.
 The fish-and-chip shop later evolved into a fairly standard format, with the food served, in paper wrappings, to queuing customers, over a counter in front of the fryers.
-As a boy, Alfred Hitchcock lived above a fish and chip shop in London, which was the family business.
 According to Professor John Walton, author of Fish and Chips and the British Working Class, the British government made safeguarding supplies of fish and chips during the First World War a priority: "The cabinet knew it was vital to keep families on the home front in good heart, unlike the German regime that failed to keep its people well fed".

 In 1928, Harry Ramsden opened his first fish and chip shop in Guiseley, West Yorkshire.
 On a single day in 1952, the shop served 10,000 portions of fish and chips, earning a place in the Guinness Book of Records.
 In George Orwell's The Road to Wigan Pier (1937), which documents his experience of working-class life in the North of England, the author considered fish and chips chief among the 'home comforts' which acted as a panacea to the working classes.

 During the Second World War, fish and chips—a staple of the working class—remained one of the few foods in the United Kingdom not subject to rationing.
 Prime Minister Winston Churchill referred to the combination of fish and chips as "the good companions".

 British fish and chips were originally served in a wrapping of old newspapers but this practice has now largely ceased, with plain paper, cardboard, or plastic being used instead.
-In the United Kingdom, the Fish Labelling Regulations 2003, and in the Republic of Ireland the European Communities (Labelling of Fishery and Aquaculture Products) Regulations 2003, respectively enact directive 2065/2001/EC, and generally mean that "fish" must be sold with the particular commercial name or species named; so, for example, "cod and chips" now appears on menus rather than the more vague "fish and chips".
-In the United Kingdom the Food Standards Agency guidance excludes caterers from this; but several local Trading Standards authorities and others do say it cannot be sold merely as "fish and chips".
+In the UK, the Fish Labelling Regulations 2003, and in the Republic of Ireland the European Communities (Labelling of Fishery and Aquaculture Products) Regulations 2003, respectively enact directive 2065/2001/EC, and generally mean that "fish" must be sold with the particular commercial name or species named; so, for example, "cod and chips" now appears on menus rather than the more vague "fish and chips".
+In the UK the Food Standards Agency guidance excludes caterers from this; but several local Trading Standards authorities and others do say it cannot be sold merely as "fish and chips".

+When Malin's in Bow went out of business in the early 1970s, they sold the exclusive rights for the fish recipe and custom designed frying equipment, unchanged since the 1860s, to the American fast food chain Arthur Treacher's Fish & Chips.
+The chain marketed it as "the original".
+Only a handful of Arthur Treacher's are still in business, most located in northern Ohio, the last place in the world the historic Malin's fish and chips recipe is still made with the same equipment design, frying techniques and recipe that would be familiar to someone from the 1860s.